3D-Dev/LightBlue-Objective-C/README.md

 ___

+This project is inspired by and objective-c port of [Swift-LightBlue](https://github.com/Pluto-Y/Swift-LightBlue).
+I created this project for my projects which are purely written in Obj-C and requires debugging feature like this and hope it will help someone who needs it.
-This project is inspired by and objective-c port of [Swift-LightBlue](https://github.com/Pluto-Y/Swift-LightBlue).It provides all feature and option in Objective-C and this project will be synchronizes with `Swift-LightBlue`.
+It provides all features and options and project will be synchronizes with `Swift-LightBlue`.

 ___